OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/6 September 2006.md

 ## Afterlife & Soul Topics

 - A mental episode was described as "Your mind was leading your soul into peril thus an **emergency shutdown**."
-- This was followed by: "Virus protection activated."

 ---